 While external collaborators are respected and valued, the elders and leaders who live in the village have the ultimate authority about whether a program will be initiated and how it will be adapted to the culture of the village.
 Outside collaborators offer assistance with resources and ideas and the village residents contribute labor (sweat equity), and other resources when possible.

 Each of the programs under the six main objectives are further broken into a series of projects.
-The successful completion of these prioritized projects helps us move our programs forward to completion and thus helping us work toward the achievement of our objectives.
+The successful completion of these prioritized projects helps us move our programs forward to completion.

 How You Can Help